fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ![Opened QRL Ledger Nano S Wallet](/assets/wallet/web/ledger-nano-s/opened.png)

-> **NOTE** Ubuntu users may run into issues connecting to their ledger devices.
-Please reference [this article *Fix-connection-issues*](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues) from ledger explaining the issue and solution.
+> **NOTE** Ubuntu users may run into issues connecting to their Ledger devices.
+Please reference [this article *Fix-connection-issues*](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues) from Ledger explaining the issue and solution.
 {: .info}

-> **NOTE** Chrome Users, there is a bug with chrome that will not allow the ledger to work.
+> **NOTE** Chrome Users, there is a bug with chrome that will not allow the Ledger to work.
 Please use another application or download the [qrl wallet](https://theqrl.org)
 {: .info}

 > **NOTE** If you are a Firefox user, ensure you have enabled **u2f** before proceeding.
 [Enabling U2F support in Mozilla Firefox](https://support.yubico.com/support/solutions/articles/15000017511-enabling-u2f-support-in-mozilla-firefox)